The Amazing Race (American TV series): Casting

 The Amazing Race has been hosted by New Zealander Phil Keoghan since its 2001 debut.
 Keoghan initiates the start of the race, introduces each new area and describes each task for the viewers, and meets each team at the Pit Stops along with a local greeter informing the teams of their placement or their elimination followed by a short interview, as well as announcing the winners at the finish line.
 Keoghan was a television host in New Zealand prior to The Amazing Race, and had traveled the world and performed adventurous feats for these shows.
 His background led him to apply for the hosting duties of Survivor.
 Though Keoghan was on the shortlist, the producers of Survivor chose Jeff Probst, while Keoghan was found to be a better fit for The Amazing Race.
-Keoghan's performance as a host has been highlighted by his ability to arch his eyebrows to the arriving teams to increase suspense before revealing their position, and racers and fans of the show often refer to the progressive elimination of teams as "Philimination".
+Keoghan's performance as a host has been highlighted by his ability to arch his eyebrows to the arriving teams to increase suspense before revealing their position, which Keoghan says he copied as a kid from Lee Majors' role in The Six Million Dollar Man.
+Racers and fans of the show often refer to the progressive elimination of teams as "Philimination".
 Keoghan signed an extended contract with CBS to continue hosting The Amazing Race for "several years", according to TV Guide, shortly after the conclusion of The Amazing Race 18.
 The contract will also allow Keoghan to develop ideas into shows for the network.

 Four teams from four different seasons.
 Clockwise from top left: best friends Danny & Oswald of Season 2, married parents Kim & Chip of Season 5, brothers Gerard & Ken of Season 3, and dating couple Lori & David of Season 9.

 Prior to each race, CBS and World Race Productions hold casting auditions around the country and accept submissions through postal mail.
 More recent seasons have included recruited contestants.
 According to casting director Lynne Spillman, they look to cast a diverse array of teams to appeal to a wide range of audience members.
 Spillman notes they put more value on contestants that are "great talkers" as well as racers, and see those that have deep knowledge of the Race as a plus over other factors like looks and strength.
 The casting process takes about four months to complete.
 All teams are compensated for the time missed from their jobs, though the amount is undisclosed and confidential; one racer claimed that most people would lose money from their Amazing Race stipend compared to their typical salaries.
 While the producers prefer to use teams that have never been on the show before or celebrities, they are at times pressured by CBS to include known people.